nniaki01/Naive-Bayes/README.md

  * Naive Bayes is fast ( just count words) and has low storage requirements.
  * It's robust to irrelevant features since they cancel each other.
 If a feature `w` is irrelevant, <a href="https://www.codecogs.com/eqnedit.php?latex=\widehat{\mathbb{P}}[w|c]" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\widehat{\mathbb{P}}[w|c]" title="\widehat{\mathbb{P}}[w|c]" /></a> becomes almost unifrom.

 ---
+---

+We will be using a subset of the 20 newsgroups data set [http://qwone.com/~jason/20Newsgroups/] that has already been pre-processed (we convert to lowercase in addition).
+The data files are in the `imbmac` directpry.
+More specically, each dataset for this project includes text documents containing articles from two different categories.
+The task is to identify the category of each document.
+The dataset includes articles that were posted on newsgroups **comp.sys.mac.hardware** and **comp.sys.ibm.pc.hardware**.
+Each document is a message posted to one of the groups.
+Our class labels Yes and No capture membership in these groups (Yes corresponds to ibm).

+Goal: Learn a classifier that, when given a new article, assigns it to the correct group.

+---

 The script `learning_curves.m` generates 4 learning curves for ibmmac dataset for each variant of Baive-Bayes (Type1 and Type2) without smoothing (m=0) and with Laplace Smoothing (m=1).
 This produces 4 plots of accuracy on the test set versus 10 different training set sizes 0.1N, 0.2N, ..., 0.9N, and N.